 Jordan most recently served as Deputy Executive Director of the Close Rikers Initiative at the NYC Mayor’s Office of Criminal Justice (MOCJ).
 In this position, Jordan also managed the implementation of Raise the Age as well as school climate and safety reforms for the office.
 Jordan also previously served as Program Director of School Climate Initiatives at MOCJ and as an education policy analyst for the First Deputy Mayor.
-Before working at the Mayor's Office, Jordan was as a Fulbright Scholar in Madrid, Spain, and a special education teacher in Harlem.
+Before working at the Mayor's Office, Jordan served as a Fulbright Scholar in Madrid, Spain, and a special education teacher in Harlem.

 In 2017, Jordan launched Hire Harlem – a platform that promotes businesses that hire locally, reinvest in the community or are owned by women or people of color (MWBEs).
 Jordan has a master’s degree in Special Education from Hunter College and a master’s degree in Public Affairs from Princeton University.

 Nathifa Forde is the Deputy Executive Director with the Young Men’s Initiative.
 She is responsible for overseeing the ongoing operations and procedures for YMI, in addition to strategically developing policies, programs, and partnerships that support youth and young adults of color in eliminating disparities and structural barriers that continue to negatively impact their pursuit of a high quality of life.